samir-puranik/sp18-hw4/ANSWERS.md

 ## Questions

 1. What is the difference between `new` and `create` for a model?
-New makes a new instance of an object to be added to the database with uninitialized fields.
-Create actually fills in the fields and saves the object to the database.
+New makes a new instance of an object to be added to the database with uninitialized fields and does not save it.
+Create can actually fill in the fields and it also saves the object to the database at the same time.

 2. What command followed after with `Cat.new` will emulate the same behavior as `Cat.create`?
 The .save command used immediately after the .new command will emulate the same behavior as .create.
 Both ways create a cat that has no initialized fields.